 Retinoic acid peel

 Phenol-croton oil peel

-Chemical peels contain different types of acids that have varying depths of skin penetration, it can be done on your face, neck, or hands.
+Chemical peels contain different types of acids that have varying depths of skin penetration.
+We usually use naturally derived alphahydroxy acids for these peels: glycolic acid (derived from sugar cane, grapes, or sugar beets), lactic acid (derived from sour milk), or salicylic acid (derived from plants) it can be done on your face, neck, or hands.
 There are many options depending on the needs and how sensitive is the skin.
 Some types of chemical peels can be purchased and administrated without a medical license, however, it is advised to seek professional help from a dermatologist.

 What is a chemical peel good for?